 What are the rules about surveillance (monitoring student laptops)?

-We do not monitor student laptops.
-We do however keep a log of Internet traffic of the LCS Network.
+We do not monitor student laptops; however, we do keep a log of Internet traffic on the LCS Network, and we can investigate student actions on the network if an issue arises.
 All LCS Responsible Use Policy guidelines will apply to misuse of the Internet or the LCS network.

 As a parent, how can I best support my child at home with the laptops?